-Dr. Felver is an assistant professor of psychology at Syracuse University and director of the Mind Body Lab.
+Dr. Felver is an assistant professor of psychology at Syracuse University, the director of the Mind Body Lab, a New York State licensed psychologist, and a certfied specialist in school psychology by the American Board of Professional Psychology (ABPP).
 He has a longstanding interest in both the research and application of contemplative interventions that stem from his personal practice of meditation and yoga.
 He has completed advanced training in Mindfulness-Based Stress Reduction (MBSR), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT), and is interested in adapting these various intervention modalities for youth, schools, and families.

 Graduate Student Lab Members

 Graduate student research is an essential component of the Mind Body Lab.
 In addition to working on existing initiatives, students have the opportunity to pursue their own research agendas related to the mission of the Mind Body Lab.
 Graduate student research involves both the scientific study of contemplative practices and the application of these practices (i.e., clinical intervention informed by personal practice), in-line with the scientist-practitioner model of training in applied psychology.